panagiotman/ChatGPT-Plugins/README.md

-Welcome to SERP AI github.
+Welcome to panayiotis  SERP AI github.

 Our goal is to advance AI, help others participate & learn, and create software together that we can all benefit from and enjoy.